Banjë Hydro Power Plant: Floating solar plant

 Statkraft tested adding floating solar panels in 2020.
 This initiative was later completed in 2023.
 It has a total installed capacity of 2 MWp, with 0.5 MWp in each of the four panels.
 Each unit has a diameter of 70 metres.
 The solar panels are mounted onto floating polyethylene ring pipe and an impermeable membrane.
 These are anchored on the Banjë Reservoir.
-Statkraft completely owns the project, although it was built with the help of local Albanian contractors the Norwegian company Ocean Sun.
-On June 2021, one of the floating solar panels was partly submerged and severely damaged.
+Statkraft completely owns the project, although it was built with the help of local Albanian contractors and the Norwegian company Ocean Sun.
+In June 2021, one of the floating solar panels was partly submerged and severely damaged.
 A floating solar power plant at an earlier date as well, so Statkraft had to retrieve the solar panel.
 In the later half of 2021, the companies were planning to add three more solar panels, each with 0.5 MWp each.
 It is now unknown if the plan to continue with this plan, as they have not yet built it.